Design and Operation of the PandaX-4T High Speed Ultra-high Purity Xenon Recuperation System: Design and construction of the recuperation system

 \section{Design and construction of the recuperation system}

-It is important to design the tubeline system and working process for the high speed ultra-high purity xenon recuperation system.
+It is important to design the pipeline system and working process for the high speed UHP xenon recuperation system.
 In order to achieve the purpose of large recuperate flow rate of 200 SLPM, a diaphragm compressor is used to compress 2 $\sim$ 3$\times10^{5}$ Pa xenon in the dark matter detector to 6 MPa then push it into high-pressure bottle system at the temperature of 17 $^{\circ}$C~\cite{14}.
-In the recuperation process, it is required that no leakage nor contamination happen to ensure the quantity and purity of the recuperated xenon.
+In the recuperation process, it is required neither leakage nor contamination to ensure the quantity and purity of the recuperated xenon.

-The design and construction targets of PandaX-4T ultra-high purity xenon recuperation system are listed below:
+The design and construction targets of PandaX-4T UHP xenon recuperation system are listed below:

 \begin{itemize}

 \item The pressure of the xenon in the detector is kept between $ 2\times10^{5}$ Pa and $ 3\times10^{5}$ Pa in order to ensure the safety of the dark matter detector.

 \item The recuperation flow rate reaches to 200 SLPM.